shardulc

 Other interests

-Hindustani classical music, teaching, etymology, typography, bicycles, postal mail, theatre, audio production, and reading too many newsletters.
+Hindustani classical music, choir and a capella, etymology, typography, bicycles, postal mail, theatre, teaching, audio production, and reading too many newsletters.